 Technical delivery of surveys

 BOS associates labels with their associated form controls for all question types, except for questions in a grid and questions in scale/rank formats.
 As mentioned before, when creating accessible surveys we recommend that you avoid using grid or scale/rank questions, as the complicated structure can cause significant problems for some user groups.

 It should be possible to complete surveys without the use of a mouse.
 Respondents can tab between questions and submit surveys using only keyboard input.

 BOS is designed to produce semantically correct and valid HTML.
 However, it is possible for survey authors to add their own HTML using the note item, so the survey output can be affected by survey authors.

 Similarly, BOS produces surveys that have a correct document hierarchy (<h2> following a single <h1> etc.), but survey authors can accidentally leave out some heading levels (by not using sections or other titles as intended in their surveys) or introduce other headings using notes.
-In general, these changes from the default output of BOS should not raise significant accessibility problems, but authors are encouraged to pilot their surveys with as many different user groups as possible before distributing them to their intended audience.
+These changes from the default output of BOS should not raise significant accessibility problems, but authors are encouraged to pilot their surveys with as many different user groups as possible before distributing them to their intended audience.